mjmlab/protocols/media.md

 ## Making media

+- When pouring plates, ignite a Bunsen Burner near you to decontaminate the air around you.
+	- Make sure the flame IS NOT UNDER THE WOOD SHELF!
+ - Once ignited, wrap a paper towel under the neck of the flask and pour slowly to avoid adding bubbles.
+	 - Make sure the paper towel does not touch the media being poured!
+This would contaminate all of the plates, as our paper towel is not sterile.
+- If poured correctly, you should yield about two sleeves of plates per liter of media.
+	- A good rule of thumb to follow to ensure the proper amount of media is in each plate is to pour slowly until the bottom is completely filled.
+AS SOON as the bottom is filled, stop pouring.
+	- Pouring the correct amount of media takes time and practice.
+If your plates are too thin or too thick, ask a senior labmate for tips and tricks.
+Everyone has different methods that work for them, and they may have some good advice!
+- Once done pouring, rinse the flasks with HOT tap water, and then DI water.
+	- Cold tap water can cause the agar to harden, sticking to the glass.
+This is especially bad if an antibiotic media was in this flask.
+Place on the drying rack above the sink when done.
+- Flasks used with antibiotic media should be washed before reuse.
+- Let plates sit on the benchtop for two days.
+- After two days, place in plate sleeve and close with label tape with media type, date made, and initials.
+- Place it in the cold room on appropriate shelf against the back wall.

 ### General information

-* Wear gloves while making media
+- Wear gloves while making media.
-* When making media to be autoclaved, make sure the volume of the container is twice that of the amount of media you are autoclaving (i.e. if you are making 1 L of media, make it in a 2 L flask to autoclave it)
+- When making media to be autoclaved, make sure the volume of the container is twice that of the amount of media you are autoclaving (i.e. if you are making 1 L of media, make it in a 2 L flask to autoclave it).
-  * Too small of a container will result in boil-over
+  - Too small of a container will result in boil-over.
+- Use the largest stirbar that fits the vessel.
+Autoclave the stirbar with the media.
+- Always use weigh boats/weigh paper, which is stored in the drawer under the scales.
+- If you accidentally take too much powder, do not put the extra back into the source bottle as this can contaminate the source.
-* Clean the media preparation area when finished making media
+- Clean the media preparation area when finished making media.
-  * Dust off the scale, make sure its doors are closed
+  - Dust off the scale, ensure any scale doors are closed.

+The specific steps you take will depend on whether you are preparing liquid media or agar plates:
+- For [liquid media bottles](media.md#liquid-media), aliquot the non-sterile liquid into `milk dilution bottles` and then autoclave the individual bottles.
+- For [agar plates](media.md#plates), autoclave the large flask(s), allow them to stir/cool, add antibiotics if needed, and then pour the plates.

 ### Liquid media
-1. Make media and measure out in 100 mL aliquots into milk dilution bottles
+1. Make media and measure out in 100 mL aliquots into `milk dilution bottles`
 2. Put lids on bottles loosely (don't close all the way)
 3. Place autoclave tape on seam between lid and bottle
 4. Put bottles in square metal cage